pranigopu/exploringChromeExtensions/__notes__/conceptNotes/conceptNotes (chromeAPIs) (JavaScript).md

 ### Message passing
 `chrome.runtime.sendMessage` sends a single message to event listeners within your extension or a different extension.
 If sending within your extension, omit the 'extensionId' argument.
 The 'runtime.onMessage' event will be fired in each page in your extension, except for the frame that called 'runtime.sendMessage'.
 If sending to a different extension, include the 'extensionId' argument set to the other extension's ID. 'runtime.onMessageExternal' will be fired in the other extension. 'runtime.sendMessage' is an asynchronous function that returns a 'Promise' object.
+<br><br>
 If one argument is given, it is the message to send, and the message will be sent internally. if two arguments are given, the arguments are interpreted as (message, options), and the message is sent internally, if the second argument is any of the following:

 - a valid options object (i.e. an object which contains only the option properties the browser supports)
 - null
 - undefined

-otherwise, the arguments are interpreted as (extensionId, message).
+Otherwise, the arguments are interpreted as (extensionId, message).
 The message will be sent to the extension identified by extensionId.
 If three arguments are given, the arguments are interpreted as (extensionId, message, options).
 The message will be sent to the extension identified by extensionId.
 <br><br>
-Extensions cannot send messages to content scripts using this method.
+Extensions scripts cannot send messages to content scripts using this method.
 To send messages to content scripts, use 'tabs.sendMessage'.
-<br><br>

 #### REFERENCES:
 https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/runtime/sendMessage